cal-overflow/serverless-security-system/cloud/api-endpoints.md

 ## Videos (footage)
 All `/videos` endpoints accept the following query parameters:
 - `date` -  A specific day to filter.
-Defaults to the current date (for wherever the the Lambda function is running).
+Defaults to the current date (for wherever the Lambda function is running).
 - `hours` - A range of hours to filter.
 Defaults to hours 0 through 23, which can result in a slow response time.
 - `camera` - A specific camera (client) id to filter.

 ### GET `/videos/all`
 Return all video footage
-### GET `/videos/motion`
+### GET `/videos/activity`
-Return only video footage with motion
+Return only video footage with motion (activity)
-### GET `/videos/motionless`
+### GET `/videos/normal`
-Return only video footage with no motion
+Return only video footage with no motion (normal)

+## Video Count
+A special endpoint for retrieving the number of videos saved for a given month. \
+All `/video-count` endpoints accept the following query parameters:
+- `date` -  A specific month to filter.
+Defaults to the current month (for wherever the Lambda function is running).
+- `camera` - A specific camera (client) id to filter.

+### GET `/video-count/all`
+Return the number of all video footage stored for the requested month
+### GET `/video-count/activity`
+Return the number of video footage with activity stored for the requested month
+### GET `/video-count/normal`
+Return the number of video footage without activity stored for the requested month

 ## Authentication
 ### POST `/auth/login`